ForwardStar/gfe_driver/README.md

 The driver takes as input a list of options together with a graph, and emits the results into a sqlite3 database.
 We note that 256GB of memory is needed to run all the experiments due to the large sizes of some graphs (e.g., uniform-26, and Friendster).

-For Forward*, we need to compute an optimal setting for ART, so you need to execute `optimizer.py` before running the gfe_driver:
+For Forward*, we need to compute an optimal setting for the radix tree, so you need to execute `optimizer` before running the gfe_driver:
 ```
-python ../optimizer.py <dataset-name>.properties
+../optimizer <dataset-name>.v <#layers> > settings
 ```

-Then input `d`, the depth of the ART.
-It would output the optimal setting to `settings`.

-You can also input `n`, the number of vertices and `log(u)`, the log of maximum vertex ID manually.

 There are three kinds of experiments that can be executed: